AviatrixSystems/terraform-aviatrix-gcp-controller/aviatrix-controller-build/README.md

 - **subnet_cidr**

   The CIDR for the Google Subnetwork that will be created.
 Must be empty if **network** is set.
 Default value is "10.128.0.0/9".

-- **image**

-  The name or self_link of an existing Google compute image with the Aviatrix Controller Image.
-If not set, a Google Compute Image with the Aviatrix Controller image will be created.

 - **public_ip**